katersonnbert/gitnotes/git.md

         git reset --hard HEAD~n

+# Git tagging

+Tags are used to create easily accessible points in the commit history e.g. for releases of a specific project.

+There are two different types of tags: lightweight and annotated.
+- Lightweight tags are simply pointers to a specific commit which makes it basically a branch.
+- Annotated tags are their own objects; they are checksummed, they contain their tagger name, email, date and a tagging message and can be GPG signed.

+Note: Created tags have to be pushed specifically to a remote, they are not pushed automatically e.g. by `Git push origin [branch]`.

+### Tag listing

+List all available tags of a repository in alphabetical order

+        git tag

+### Ligthweight tags:

+Lightweight tags are created by simply adding a name to the `Git tag` command

+        git tag v1.4-lw

+### Annotated tags:

+Annotated tags are created using the `-a` flag.
+Tag messages can be added after the `-m` flag.

+        git tag -a v1.4 -m "tag message"

+### Tagging an earlier commit

+Both types of tags can be added to any commit in the commit history by using its checksum.

+        git tag -a v1.4 26dg28u

+### Details of a tag

+`Git show [tagname]` will display
+- the tag object in case of an annotated tag.
+- the commit a tag is pointint to in case of a lightweight tag.

+        git show v1.4

+### Pushing tags

+Like branches, tags have to be pushed explicitly to any remote.

+        git push origin v1.4

+If all local tags should be pushed to a remote at the same time, the `--tags` flag can be used.

+         git push origin --tags

 # Bisect - fast find breaking commit in history

 The actual commands you need to run to execute the full git bisect flow are: